noctreik/srt-detector/README.md

 ```
 ### Usage
 1. Store `.srt` files in subtitles folder.
 2. Store keywords in `keywords.txt`.
-Keyword is a single word.
+Keyword is a single word or multiple words.
 New keyword is placed in new line.
 Example of keywords.txt:
 ```
-white
-privilege
+white privilege
 goyim
+adolt
 ```